brotulix/arduino-bottlerocket/README.md

 ### Prior experience
 An earlier system similar to (insert video URL) was tested.
 It seemed to work fairly well, but during flight testing, the parachute lodged itself between the parachute hatch and the parachute eject spring.

+### Parachute
+The previous system used a bio-degradable bag for compostable waste with some success (light, and seemingly strong enough).
+The bags used, however, meant a rather small parachute, and access to larger bio-degradable trash bags (30L) may allow us to make a larger parachute.

+A prototype parachute was made with approximately Ø XX mm and a hole of approximately Ø YY mm in the center.
+Eight sewing thread cords were attached along the edge of the parachute using tape.

+Later tests demonstrated the need for the thread to be folded back over itself at least one full turn "around" the tape to have sufficient friction to not be torn out from the tape when the parachute deploys.

-### Proposed mechanism
+### Proposed mechanism, Rev. 1
 A mechanism made from a compressible spring and a tube containing the parachute to be deployed out through the side of the payload capsule.
 Strings attached to the front of the spring (towards parachute) will hook onto the arm of a servo motor, holding it coiled until deploymet.

-### Prototype
+### Prototype, Rev. 1
 A quick prototype was attempted, using some Kevlar string, a piece of polycarbonate, a spring and some screws and washers.
 It proved to be difficult to keep the spring coiled neatly, even inside a tube, and the strings easily got snagged.

+### Proposed mechanism, Rev. 2
-However, in the search for a suitable spring, a vacuum pump for removal of solder was disassembled; it has a very neat release mechanism and a perfectly sized spring.
+In the search for a suitable spring, for Rev. 1, a vacuum pump for removal of solder was disassembled; it has a very neat release mechanism and a perfectly sized spring for a OD 20mm *"K-rør"* (ID 17mm).

-Two vacuum pumps and some additional materials (Ø5mm brass rod) were acquired, and some hours later a working prototype release mechanism had been conceived.
+A piston with a notched rod interacts with a spring-loaded release mechanism (push-button) inspired by a solder vacuum pump.
+The button can be depressed by the servo motor to eject the parachute from the tube.
+A clip in another notch near the end of travel prevents the whole piston from escaping the release mechanism.

-A 30 liter bio-degradable waste bag just barely fits inside a 75mm long piece of OD 20mm *"*K-rør"* (ID 17mm).
-The spring easily compresses to about half this length, so approximately 45mm is taken as the latching point for the first prototype.
+A 30 liter bio-degradable waste bag just barely fits inside a 75mm long piece of 20mm *"K-rør"*.
+The vacuum pump spring easily compresses to about half this length, so approximately 45mm is taken as the latching point for the first Rev. 2 prototype.

+### Prototype, Rev. 2
+The prototype works very well, and the *"9g Micro Servo"* easily triggers the push-button release mechanism.